 Radical polymerisations play a key role in both commercial and fundamental research with it being in 45% of international polymer production at 100 million tons per year.

-Towards this goal, you will develop a polymerization technique that allows to incorporate small natural building blocks (i.e. peptides) into synthetic polymers.
+Towards this goal, you'll develop a polymerisation technique that allows to incorporate small natural building blocks (i.e. peptides) into synthetic polymers.
 These peptide sequences will carry the information load encoded into these polymers.

 This project will teach you the synthesis of small molecules and large polymers.

 Skills and experience

-Contact Dr Hendrik Frisch for more information.
+Contact the supervisor for more information.